 Skip to content

-Quickstart Tutorial: Python API for Real Actuator via USB
+Quickstart Tutorial: Python API for a Real Actuator via USB

-This page walks you through running a Real Actuator connected via USB, and controlling it via Python scripting using PULSAR HRI's Python API
+This page walks you through running a real actuator connected via USB and controlling it with Python using PULSAR HRI's Python API.

-1. Make sure your actuator is set up and connected via USB, as per the Quickstart Tutorial: Set up Real Actuator and connect via USB
+1. Make sure your actuator is set up and connected via USB, as described in the Quickstart Tutorial: Set Up a Real Actuator and Connect via USB.

 Tip

-You are of course free to run this straight from the terminal and installing libraries globally, but for a better experience we do recommend to:
+You can run this directly from the terminal and install libraries globally, but for a better experience we recommend the following:

 pip install --upgrade pcp_api

-2. Check USB communication via the CLI tool (more details about it here):
+2. Check USB communication using the CLI tool:

 pulsar-cli scan

-You should see your actuator's ID and connection info.
+You should see your actuator's ID and connection information.

 from pcp_api import PCP_over_USB, PulsarActuator